 Finding the right hike

-- One of the most enthralling treks in the region is the Aysen Glacier Trail which explores the privately owned valleys on the fringes of the Northern Ice Cap
+- Take on one of the most enthralling treks in the region, the Aysen Glacier Trail, which explores the fringes of the Northern Ice Cap

-- Whether you go self-guided or with a local guide, don't miss out on the excellent day hikes in Queulat National Park and Patagonia National Park
+- Don't miss out on the excellent day hikes in Queulat National Park and Patagonia National Park

 Day hikes from the Carretera Austral

 Queulat National Park

 Conveniently located right on the Carretera Austral, the Queulat National Park is known for its pristine scenery.
 Deep forests shade the moss-covered undergrowth, and lakes and hanging glaciers remain untouched.
 It has three well-marked day hikes.